cookieblues/cookieblues.github.io/pages/_posts/18-11-04-linalgop-notes-9b.md

 &= \frac{k}{n},
 \end{aligned} $$

 and we're done!
 The most likely probability of heads is therefore the number of heads $k$, we get in $n$ coin tosses ($\frac{46}{100} = 0.46$ in our example).
-While the example at hand is simple enough to find the result without using our method, we can use this same method in many other scenarios, where the result isn't as easily found.
+While the example at hand is simple enough to find the result without using our method, we can use this exact method in many other scenarios, where the results aren't as easily found.
 Also, notice how we utilized our knowledge of the chain rule, logarithms, and extrema.

 [^1]: Yet, this is not a rigorous proof of the chain rule.
 [^2]: I might write a post about this in the future.